boratonAJ/Job-Recommendation-System/README.md

 2. career_recommendation.ipynb: This file is a Jupyter notebook that explain in detail the methods and functions used in solving the challenge.
 The project used profile similarity measure, a simple approach implementation.

-3. career_dataAnalysis.ipynb: This is file is a Jupyter notebook that show how the data were extrapolated.
+3. career_dataAnalysis.ipynb: This file show how the data were extrapolated.

 #### Data Exploration